Arizona Minimum Coverage Car Insurance: Requirements and Costs (2024)

 Penalties for Driving Without Insurance in Arizona

-The cost of a ticket for driving without insurance in Arizona can vary, especially if it's not your first time being caught.
+The cost of a ticket for driving without insurance in Arizona varies, especially if it's not your first time being caught.
 For a first offense, the penalties include a fine and possible suspension of driving privileges.
-If caught again, the consequences grow stricter and may include even higher fines.
+If caught again, the consequences grow stricter and may involve even higher fines.

-• Vehicle impoundment with associated fees: Your vehicle may be held somewhere, adding extra fees to retrieve it.
+• Vehicle impoundment with associated fees: Your vehicle may be held somewhere, adding extra costs to retrieve it.

 • Vehicle registration suspension: The state may suspend your car's registration.

-• Driver's license suspension with a reinstatement fee: Your driving privileges may be taken away for a period.
+• Driver's license suspension with a reinstatement fee: Your driving privileges may be removed for a period.

-• Mandate to carry an SR-22 certificate: You could be mandated to carry this certificate as proof of future financial responsibility.
+• SR-22 certificate requirement: You could be mandated to carry this certificate as proof of future financial responsibility.

-Driving with at least the minimum coverage is a legal requirement in Arizona.
-Keeping up with insurance laws protects you, your vehicle and everyone on the road.
-Not staying insured can lead to punishments that affect your finances and freedom to drive.
-Stay on the right side of the law to avoid these severe penalties.
+In Arizona, driving with at least the minimum coverage is required by law.
+Staying insured protects you, your vehicle and others on the road.
+Driving without insurance can lead to penalties that impact your finances and driving privileges.
+Stay legal to avoid these consequences.

 What to Do if Your Policy Is Canceled